doc-department/1107/what_it_is/safecoin.md

 ## Safecoin transfer mechanism
 On the SAFE Network, Vaults assume various personas or roles, depending on the requests they receive.
 For example, the Data manager persona is responsible for managing the integrity and availability of a given piece of data on the network.

-A separate persona, the Transaction manager, handles all the safecoin transactions.
+The Transaction manager, another Vault persona, handles all the safecoin transactions.
+The Transaction manager is responsible for the logic that enables transactions to be completed.
 A Transaction manager group is a trusted group of Vaults which are closest to any given transaction identity.
-The Transaction manager is responsible for the logic that enables transactions to be completed.

 The transaction is open and is read-only to public.
-This allows an upper layer third party broker app to validate that the transaction is happening or completed.
+This allows an upper layer Third Party Transaction validators to validate that the transaction is happening or completed.

+##An example safecoin transaction
-The procedure of a transfer of credit from **user_A** to **user_B** can be illustrated as follows:
+The following is an example of a transfer of credit from **Alice** to **Bob**.

-1.	**User_A** contacts the SAFE Network using the instruction ***[user_A.Transfer(user_B, amount, wallet)]***
+1.	**Alice** contacts the SAFE Network using a transfer instruction to **Bob**.

-2. When the Transaction manager group of **user_A** receives a request, it does the following:
+2. When **Alice's** Transaction manager group receives the instruction it debits the amount from **Alice's** wallet.

-    i)    Debit the amount from **user_A's** wallet

-    ii)   Send a request to the Transaction manager

-    iii)  Send a notification to the Transaction validator (escrow)

-3. When the Transaction manager group receives a notification, it does the following:
+3. **Alice's** Transaction manager group generates a transaction.<br/>

-    i)    Send a notification to **user_B's** Vault

-    ii)   Create an internal transaction
-4. When **user_B's** Transaction manager group receives a valid notification, it does the following:
+At the same time the transaction is highlighted to Third Party Transaction validators.

+4.	**Bob** is notified that a transaction is taking place and acknowledges it.

-    i)    Send an acknowledgement to the Transaction manager group
+5.	**Bob's** Transaction manager group credits **Bob's** wallet.

-    ii)   Credit **user_B's** wallet with the amount
+6.	**Bob's** Transaction manager group updates the transaction to say the transaction has been completed.<br/>
+At the same time the transaction is validated by the Third Party Transaction validators.

 ![Transfer Mechanism](https://raw.githubusercontent.com/maidsafe/Whitepapers/master/resources/transfer_mechanism_diagram.png)